Profile

 Biographical Notes

 Albert Sapwell was the youngest son of Thomas Ekins Sapwell and Agnes née Donaldson.
 He married Frances Lillian Tutton in 1908.
-They had three children before he enlisted - Lillian ethel Violet born in 1909 at Temuka, William ekin Albert born in 1910 at Timaru, and Henry born in 1914 at Timaru.
-At Trentham Albert played the repiano in the Thrid Battalion's Band.
+They had three children before he enlisted - Lillian ethel Violet born in 1909 at Temuka, William Ekins Albert born in 1910 at Timaru, and Henry born in 1914 at Timaru.
+At Trentham Albert played the piano in the Third Battalion's Band.
 He returned to New Zealand on the Prin Gessin in June 1919.
 In March 1920 Mrs Sapwell sought a maintenance order and a separation order.
 Her husband had left her in January 1920 and she did not know where he was.
 Mrs Sapwell was granted a separation order and custody of the three children, while Albert Sapwell was ordered to pay maintenance.
 Frances died in 1963 and is buried at Timaru.

 Sources

-Auckland War Memorial Museum Cenotaph Database [15 March 2018]; NZ BDM Indexes (Department of Internal Affairs) [15 March 2018]; Waimate Daily Advertiser, 5 February 1916, Timaru Herald, 16 June 1919, 12 March 1920 (Papers Past) [17 March 2018]
+Auckland War Memorial Museum Cenotaph Database [15 March 2018]; NZ BDM Indexes (Department of Internal Affairs) [15 March 2018]; Waimate Daily Advertiser, 5 February 1916, Timaru Herald, 16 June 1919, 12 March 1920 (Papers Past) [17 March 2018]; SCRoll web submission by K Meehan, 31 May 2025

 External Links